VrushankPatel/taskstream/pending_items.md

 - Geographic diversity with Middle East and Latin American enterprise scenarios
 - Crisis management for geopolitical and supply chain disruptions
 - Employee training for AI and automation adoption in traditional sectors
+- Further expansion of policies and org structures to reach 15% each
+- Additional simple complexity workflows to balance distribution toward 20/50/30

 ## TaskStream Quality Control Session 22 - Completed